GoogleChrome/chrome-extensions-samples/api-samples/web-accessible-resources/README.md

 1. Clone this repository.
 2. Load this directory in Chrome as an [unpacked extension](https://developer.chrome.com/docs/extensions/mv3/getstarted/development-basics/#load-unpacked).
-3. On the opened tab, click the "Load images" button in each frame to see dynamically injected images shown.
+3. Follow the instructions on the newly opened tab.